AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 ## Connecting AEM with a commerce solution {#magento}

 To connect the CIF add-on & the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) with a commerce solution, you need to provide the  GraphQL endpoint URL via a Cloud Manager environment variable.
 The variable name is `COMMERCE_ENDPOINT`.
 A secure connection via HTTPS must be configured.
 A different  GraphQL endpoint URL can be used for each AEM as a Cloud Service environment.
 That way projects can connect AEM staging environments with commerce staging systems and AEM production environment to a commerce production system.
 That GraphQL endpoint must be publicly available, private VPN or local connections are not supported.
-Optionally, an authentication header can be provided in order to use additional CIF features such as Staged Catalog.
+Optionally, an authentication header can be provided in order to use additional CIF features that require authentication.

 There are two options to configure the endpoint: